pavolloffay/kubecon-eu-2023-opentelemetry-kubernetes-tutorial/03-app-instrumentation.md

   takes a player name as query parameter.
 The service returns a random number between 1 and 6.

-Additionally there is a `lodagen` service, which utilizes `curl` to periodically call the frontend service.
+Additionally there is a `loadgen` service, which utilizes `curl` to periodically call the frontend service.

  Let's assume player `alice` and `bob` use our service, here's a potential